-Low Density Residential areas are those lands that are primarily developed or planned for a variety of low-rise, low density housing forms consisting of single detached, semi-detached_and,-duplexes, converted-dwellings, additional residential units, and street townhouses.
+Low Density Residential areas are those lands that are primarily developed or planned for a variety of low-rise, low density housing forms consisting of single detached, semi-detached, duplexes_and triplex dwellings, additional residential units, converted dwellings and street townhouses.
 Notwithstanding this policy, in the Rural Cluster and Village designations, multiple unit residential development involving more than two units is not permitted.